panditanvita/MovieBot-aka-Chappie/README.md

 The current design is to have a single response to every line of input from the customer There are other possible options, which might be better, depending on the use case.

 1. the bot only responds to new information

 2. the bot combines texts which come in within a few seconds of each other into one input set

-3. save conversation and request as part of the state, and then you only need to query a single bot instance at any time, for any number of concurrent users, because each call to the bot will include all past state information and current user input.
-But this state object will still have to be stored somewhere, and tied into the onging user resource.

 ######User Cases / Debugging
 Should work for